Bitcoin Vault Covenants

 SEVERE Trigger Key Theft (TM3 + TM5)

 Trigger key theft is the canonical vault attack: an adversary compromises the hot key used to initiate withdrawals and attempts to steal funds before the watchtower can react.
-In all three vault designs, the attack follows the same pattern — the attacker triggers an unauthorized withdrawal, the timelock delay begins, and the watchtower races to broadcast recovery.
+In all four vault designs, the attack follows the same pattern — the attacker triggers an unauthorized withdrawal, the timelock delay begins, and the watchtower races to broadcast recovery.
 The difference is recovery cost.
-CTV recovery uses a pre-signed cold sweep at 180 vB.
+CTV recovery uses a pre-signed cold sweep at 133 vB.
 CCV recovery is the cheapest at 122 vB because keyless recovery requires no signature, just knowledge of the vault address.
 OP_VAULT recovery is the most expensive at 246 vB because the 2-input fee wallet pattern adds overhead and the recoveryauth signature adds witness data.
 Across all three designs, the watchtower wins this race as long as it is online and funded — the timelock gives it blocks, not seconds, to respond.
 The real danger is trigger key theft combined with watchtower failure, which escalates to fund theft in CTV (attacker completes the hot withdrawal) and CCV (attacker completes withdrawal to their chosen destination).
 In OP_VAULT, even with watchtower failure, the attacker cannot redirect recovery funds because the recovery address is immutable.

 Trigger key theft attack